NewcastleRSE/CVPR-NAS-VUE/README.md

 ## Deployment

 `yarn build` to build the application ready for deployment.
-The dist folder can then form the basis of a static front-end.
-The application is currently manaully deployed to Azure (RSE Team General -> Storage Accounts -> cvprnas -> Blob Containers -> $web) using Azure Storage Explorer.
+Source code is minified and compiled in a 'dist' directory.
+Contents of the dist folder can then form the basis of a static front-end.
+The application is currently manually deployed to Azure (RSE Team General -> Storage Accounts -> cvprnas -> Blob Containers -> $web) using Azure Storage Explorer.
 Files and folders are deleted and then re-uploaded from the lastest compiled contents of the dist folder.

 ## Branches